14th May 2018

 Understanding Fire Safety at our Centres

 Working in an office block you may be well familiar with fire drills – the sounds of the alarms and the (sometimes) long trudge down the fire stairs.
 Children at Guardian centres within office blocks also take part in regular fire drills to ensure they are safe and familiar with the procedures.
-Guardian Early Learning Centre – Queen Street and Charlotte Street are two childcare centres in Brisbane who have their fire drill procedures down pat.
+Guardian Early Learning Centre – Queen Street and Charlotte Street are two childcare centres in Brisbane who have their fire drill safety procedures down pat.

 Pip Ivers, Educational Leader at Charlotte Street says they try to go above and beyond the regulated rehearsal requirements for emergency procedures.
 “Our approach to safety is embedded in our program, where the children become so familiar with the rhetoric that they lead the learning – and often the rehearsal itself!
 Obviously in our formal rehearsals the educators are the responsible wardens, but having these opportunities shows us that the children truly understand the process, and feel confident in themselves.”

-Queen Street’s Centre Manager Emily Pettett says the centre has monthly fire drills with one large one every year that’s organised by the building management – and it’s something the children enjoy!
+Queen Street’s Centre Manager Emily Pettett says the centre has monthly fire safety drills with one large one every year that’s organised by the building management – and it’s something the children enjoy!
 “The children respond with great excitement and know the process and expectation of the fire evacuation,” comments Emily.